baverso/2048mail/README.md

 ## Pipeline Overview

-MailMaestroAI uses LangChain's **SequentialChain** to construct a unified pipeline that processes incoming emails through a series of steps:
+QuilloAI uses LangChain's **SequentialChain** to construct a unified pipeline that processes incoming emails through a series of steps:

 1. **Email Summarizer:** Summarizes the email content and extracts key points.
 2. **Email Analyzer:** Determines whether the email requires a response.